 Equities have rallied in recent weeks on expectations of continued stimulus from the Federal Reserve.
 The S&P 500 has risen for eight straight weeks, its longest run since a nine-week climb between November 2003 and January 2004, putting its yearly gain at nearly 27 percent.
 Both the Dow and the S&P 500 have hit repeated all-time highs this year.

 “We’re not expecting a severe pullback, but we’re not jumping into the market with both feet, given how far we’ve come and that there are no real catalysts,” said John Norris, managing director of wealth management with Oakworth Capital Bank in Birmingham, Alabama.

 While the Fed’s stimulus is expected to put a floor under equity prices as long as it continues, market participants expect the central bank to begin scaling back its bond-buying program within the next few months, with many expecting an announcement in March.

 The central bank has said it would begin to slow the program when certain economic measures meet its targets.
 The calendar is packed this week with data that may provide some insight, culminating with the November nonfarm payrolls report on Friday.

-The Dow was pressured by 3M Co, which fell 2.7 percent to $129.86 after Morgan Stanley downgraded the stock to "underweight" from "equal weight."
+Gains were limited in the Dow by 3M Co, which fell 3.2 percent to $129.19 after Morgan Stanley downgraded the stock to “underweight” from “equal weight.”